Tips to Diaper Your Growing Baby

 Diaper size can change quickly.
 Before you stock up at the wholesale club, make sure you’ve got the right size.
-Children grow at such different rates that weight is better than age for judging the right size diaper, says Filer.
+Children grow at such different rates that weight is better than age for judging the right size diaper, says Wanda Filer, MD.
+She's the president-elect of the American Academy of Family Physicians.

-Toddlers get less diaper rash.
-Fortunately, toddlers don’t get diaper rash as often as babies.
-Diaper rash peaks when babies are between 9 and 12 months old, partly due to the transition to formula and solid foods.
+than babies.
+These sore skin irritations peak when babies are between 9 and 12 months old, partly due to the transition to solid foods.

 As always, wash your hands before and after every diaper change.

-If you recently started using pull-ups, consider going back to diapers or switching to another brand, suggests Asta.
+If you recently started using pull-ups, consider going back to diapers or switching to another brand, says Lisa Asta, MD.
+She's a pediatrician and spokeswoman for the American Academy of Pediatrics.